Updated: December 1, 2021

 - Using your recorded inventory, complete your AgriStability forms and submit to SCIC as soon as your income tax is complete.

 AgConnect is another option for producers to record and submit this information.
-Since AgriStability uses the same numbers you provide to your accountant or form preparer, you can enter those numbers online with AgConnect to streamline your form submission.
+Since AgriStability uses the same information you provide to your accountant or form preparer, you can enter those numbers online with AgConnect to streamline your form submission.

 To learn more about these meetings, please contact your local SCIC office.
 A full schedule of session dates and times will be posted online in the new year.